Section 6: That’s Mica, alLedgedly

 Another holiday weekend, another beautiful day here in Connecticut.
 Time to lace up the trail shoes, fill up the water bottles, grab the maps and hit the trail!
 I utilized (I never say “used”) a friend from Durham for a car spot and I was off.

 The drive through Durham to drop me off was not without other excitement.
-Within mere yards of each other, we passed two can’t -miss sites, and a third a mile or so away.
-First, Former University of Hartford and then NBA journeyman’s now-foreclosed three-million dollar manse.
-I didn’t get a good picture of it (here, right) because the mailman was giving me the stinkeye, but it’s a sad sight.
+Within mere yards of each other, we passed two can’t-miss sites – and a third only a mile or so away.
+First, Former University of Hartford and then NBA journeyman’s now-foreclosed three-million dollar mansion.
+I didn’t get a good picture of it (here, right) because the mailman was giving me the stink eye, but it’s a sad sight.
 Overgrown with weeds and with a broken security system with wires strewn about, the property is a mess.
 I just find it odd a former multi-millionaire NBA player lived in Durham.

 That was the first surprise – I knew he lived in Durham but had no idea where; I happened to recognize the property from news reports – the second was a bit more personal.
-Now that my full name has been exposed by The Hartford Advocate article about me, I can humbly admit that I’ve had a street named after me, apparently.
+I can humbly admit that I’ve had a street named after me, apparently.

-You can view this and other “stupid & funny signs” throughout the state here.
 The third CTMQ-worthy site was a bit scarier… Hellgate Road (Duhn-duhn-duhhhhnnnn).
-Of course, if you can handle it, you can relive my experience over at the Satan in Connecticut list.
+Of course, if you can handle it, you can relive my experience here.

 After all that unintentional excitement, figuring out the (altered) contours and determining where I should find the arm of the dirt road to the trail added just a bit more.
 Fortunately, I guessed correctly seeing as though my ride simply left me there to figure it out.
 I found my old friend the Lone Pine and was again on the Mattabesett within a few minutes, heading north.

 Starting out in Madison’s Rockland Preserve, the Mattabesett shares some mileage with the Preserve’s David Houston Trail.
-The (excellent) Rockland Preserve website only mentions that Houston was a “friend, teacher, and naturalist.”
-But there are some pdf’s worth reading there, especially about old-school charcoal making.
+The Rockland Preserve website only mentions that Houston was a “friend, teacher, and naturalist.”

 The first 15 minutes or so of my hike was fairly unremarkable, save for the new experience of white granular stone underneath my feet.
 Then, as happens on every hike, I came upon my first view of the day.
 And you know what that means!
 A picture!

 Well I’ll be!
-With last section’s Totoket Mountain and Bluff Head in the distance, it’s that very same crappy new development that caused such consternation 30 minutes prior while looking for the dirt road to start my hike!
-The dashing first picture of this hike report was also from this first lookout as well.
+With last section’s Totoket Mountain and Bluff Head in the distance, it’s that very same new development that caused such consternation 30 minutes prior while looking for the dirt road to start my hike!
+The dashing first picture at the top of this page was also from this first lookout as well.

 You can read more about this cool little bit of history in my piece about the stones.